I'm Just So Passionate About My Business!

-I had to smile yesterday when John, one of my clients, recounted his negative experience at a networking event he went to earlier that week.
-He is an engineer by profession and an extremely analytical thinker and communicator ...
+I had to smile yesterday when I remembered John, one of my clients, recounting his negative experience at a networking event he went to earlier that week ...

 If she uses the word 'passionate' again I'm going to ... oh no, she said it ... zZZxZZzzzzZZZ

 He works with me because he knows he needs to improve his networking skills as his business relies on referrals.
 He is honest enough to admit that many businesspeople he meets at networking events drive him to distraction.

 "His frustration was with those who keep telling him that they are 'passionate' about their services!"

 One particular person he met at this networking event had spent a full ten minutes saying this over and over until all John could see was the red mist descending.

 I smiled because I had just finished reading Ivan Misner's latest blog post where he reminded us that passion for your business was key to success.
 Maybe this person had read it too?

 Now, I know that John is very passionate about his business, As a consultant engineer he would say "making things is in my blood".
 So what is it about the expression 'passionate' that makes him react so negatively?

 It is really just a matter of behavioural styles (the subject of another of my blog posts) and how that can influence both how we put our message across and how receptive we are to receive it.